Total Distance: 24 km

 Start by following the mining road along the north side of Bock's Creek.
 The road may disappear shortly up the creek, as it frequently gets washed out from year to year and is only sometimes rebuilt.

 If water levels in the creek are low, you can just pick your way up the creek bed.
 You may or may not have to take off your hiking boots to cross the creek when necessary.
 If water levels are higher, you may have to cross the creek a few times, so creek crossing shoes are recommended.

-The route is straight forward in the beginning - just hike up the creek bed.
+The route is straightforward in the beginning - just hike up the creek bed.
 On your left at roughly 6.5 km is a pass that leads to Nines Creek.
-If you are hiking to Bock's Lake, forget the pass and continue hiking up the creek bed.
+If you are hiking to Bock's Lake, ignore the pass and continue hiking up the creek bed.